yahyobek1187/converter/replit.md

 **Status**: ✅ Bot is running successfully with multilingual support and enhanced menu-based interface.

-**Recent Update**: Added complete multilingual support (Uzbek, English, Russian), fixed WEBP conversion errors, added audio/video file handlers, and enhanced all user interfaces with proper language support.
+**Recent Update**: Implemented intelligent language selection system where users select language only on first use via /start, and can later change language using /language command.
+Fixed WEBP conversion errors, added audio/video file handlers, and enhanced all user interfaces with proper language support.

 # User Preferences